Richard Todd: 20th Century Fox

-20th Century Fox offered Todd The Virgin Queen (1955), playing Sir Walter Raleigh opposite Bette Davis' Queen Elizabeth I. It did not do as well as Peter.
+The success of Man Called Peter led 20th Century Fox to offer Todd a four-picture contract.
+Associated British signed the actor to a new contract to make one film a year, but which enabled him to make "outside" movies.
+Todd's first film for Fox under the new deal was The Virgin Queen (1955), playing Sir Walter Raleigh opposite Bette Davis' Queen Elizabeth I. It did not do as well as Peter.
+He agreed to appear in Loser Takes All but had to pull out when that film was delayed.

-In France, he played Axel Fersen opposite Michèle Morgan in Marie Antoinette Queen of France (1956), which was popular in France but not widely seen elsewhere.
+In France, Todd played Axel Fersen opposite Michèle Morgan in Marie Antoinette Queen of France (1956), which was popular in France but not widely seen elsewhere.
 Fox cast him in D-Day the Sixth of June (1956), opposite Robert Taylor, which was a mild success.

 Yangtse Incident: The Story of H.M.S.
 Amethyst (1957) was an attempt to repeat the success of The Dam Busters, with the same director (Michael Anderson) and Todd playing another real-life hero.
 It was popular in Britain but not on the scale of The Dam Busters.

 He was Dunois, Bastard of Orléans in Saint Joan (1957), directed by Otto Preminger.

-Decline as Star

 Chase a Crooked Shadow (1958) was a thriller with director Anderson for Associated British.
-Intent to Kill (1958) was another thriller, this time for Fox, with Betsy Drake.
+Intent to Kill (1958) was another thriller, which he was forced to do under his contract with Fox.
 He returned to war films with Danger Within (1958), a POW story.
 Then there were more thrillers, with Never Let Go (1960), directed by John Guillermin and co-starring Peter Sellers in a rare straight acting role; Todd gave what has been called one of his best performances.

-Few of these films had been overly popular but Todd was still the top-billed star of The Long and the Short and the Tall (1961), with Laurence Harvey and Richard Harris.
-He tried comedy with Don't Bother to Knock (1961), then made The Hellions (1961).
+Few of these films had been overly popular but Todd was still the top-billed star of The Long and the Short and the Tall (1961), with Laurence Harvey and Richard Harris, for Associated British.
+He tried comedy with Don't Bother to Knock (1961), again for Associated British in conjunction with Todd's own company, Haileywood Films.
+This was followed by The Hellions (1961), shot in South Africa.